Information on How to Get CAT C Licence

 C+E Licence

 The broadest HGV licence you can possess is a category C+E licence.
 Drivers with this licence are qualified to operate drawbar or articulated vehicles (artic).
 The E in the category C and E licence refers to entitlement and designates a weight range up to or exceeding 750 kg for the bearer.
-This permit, also known as a Class 1 licence, enables the driver to operate any required big goods truck, including a double trailer.
+This permit, a Class 1 licence, enables the driver to operate any required big goods truck, including a double trailer.

 Cat C licence Validity

-If you have completed driving tests for categories C1, C, D1, D, C1E, CE, D1E, or DE, this applies to you.
+Holders of a lorry, bus, or minibus licence: If you have completed driving tests for categories C1, C, D1, D, C1E, CE, D1E, or DE, this applies to you.
 You must renew your licence every five years after you have got it.

 Difference Between a C1 Licence and a C Licence

-A category “C1” LGV driving licence is required if the vehicle’s MAM is between 3.5 and 7.5 tonnes; however, if it is more than 7.5 tonnes, a category “C” LGV driving licence is required.
+Licence types "C1" and "C".
+A category "C1" LGV driving licence is required if the vehicle's MAM is between 3.5 and 7.5 tonnes; however, if it is more than 7.5 tonnes, a category "C" LGV driving licence is required.

 With a Cat C licence, Can I Operate a Bus?